ssinuco/movie-challenge-planner/src/planning/react/HU4/Task7.md

 ## **Description:**

 Enhance the `Home` component to integrate two instances of the `ListOptions` component.
 One instance will display a list of movie genres using the `getMovieGenreData` service, and the other will display a static list of two sorting options: asc and desc.
 When selecting an option from each `ListOptions` component, the `getMovies` service should be called appropriately to filter and sort the list of movies.
-The structure of the state should change to hold the selected filter and sort options: `{ filters: { pagination: { currentPage: number, totalPages: number }, genres: { value: string, label: string }, sort: { value: string, label: string } } }`.
+Consider defining two additional states to track the selected genre and sort options.

 This task ensures that the `Home` component is enhanced to provide a more interactive and dynamic user experience by integrating two instances of the `ListOptions` component for filtering and sorting movies based on genres and sorting options.
 The state is appropriately updated to handle the selected options.